What is a trailing stop loss

 - You can trail your stop loss using: Moving Average, Average True Range, percentage change, market structure, and weekly high/low

-- There’s no best method to trail your stop loss.
+- There’s no best stop loss strategy or method to trail your stop loss.
 Instead, ask yourself what’s the type of trend you want to capture and then use the right technique for it

 Now here’s my question to you…